 Some other AI copywriting tools

-ChatGPT can be good as a tool for generating ideas and for brainstorming.
+Copywriting with ChatGPT can only go so far.
+ChatGPT is a good tool for generating ideas and for brainstorming.
 It is helpful for writing general copies.
 For writing specific copies, other similar AI tools for copywriting may fit the purpose better.

 Here are 5 ChatGPT alternatives for copywriting you can use.

 - Jasper: It is a very good ChatGPT alternative specially designed to help writing easier and better.
 It lets you craft various types of content such as social media posts, ad copies, emails, and art among other things with very little input.
 A downside is that, unlike ChatGPT, it is not free.

 - Chatsonic: This is a cool writing tool, not quite unlike ChatGPT but with enhanced functionality.
 The information it has is current unlike ChatGPT which has no knowledge of events after 2021.
 It has also the capability to generate AI artworks with prompts.
 It too is not free but has a free version for limited use.

 - Copy.ai: A ChatGPT-powered writing and brainstorming tool.
 It lets you create specialised copies for various platforms and mediums such as sales copy, ad copy, e-commerce copy and website copy.
 It requires a subscription but has a free version.